compsb-unimi/sas-tutorial/README.md

 Guidelines and tips for preparing the input files.

 #### Compiling PLUMED with ARRAYFIRE Support
-Compiling and installing software can be challenging.
-Here are some technical suggestions and a real-case example of installing PLUMED with ARRAYFIRE support on a SLURM-based HPC.
+Technical suggestions and a real-case example for installing PLUMED with ARRAYFIRE support on a SLURM-based HPC.